lruizrodr/Project_1/readME.md

 ---
 ## **Features**

--Responsive in mobile and desktop devices.
+-Responsiveness in mobile and desktop devices.
 -Navigation bar with searchbar.
 -Interactive Gallery with carousel support.
 -Shop Page designed with card structure.